 Fall 2009: DAR 42-09 was released at ERP on the refuge along with DAR 40-09 and 41-09.
 They roosted together there the first night, but returned to Site 3 the next day and joined DAR 32-09 and 38-09.
 Their other flockmates also soon joined them there.
 On October 27, female 42-09 separated from the group and began associating with adults #310, W1-06*, 101, 412, DAR 27-05 and sandhill cranes.
 But each night of the first days DAR 42-09 returned to to roost on southern refuge pools.
 By Nov.
 9 she and #36-09 had been roosting off the refuge, separated from the other DAR juveniles.
 They continued to feed in cornfields south of the refuge or to forage and roost on the refuge.
 Next, she was closely associated with adult crane #509 for the last two weeks in November.
 Will she follow this older crane to learn her migration route?
 See her migration history, below.

-Spring 2010: She left her wintering area in Lake County, FL with male #509 to begin spring migration on March 6 or 7.
-She was the first DAR chick in the Class of 2009 to complete her first journey south and the first '09 chick to begin the journey north in spring.
+Spring 2010: Crane names hereafter follow the naming conventions of WCEP: Female #42-09 DAR left her wintering area in Lake County, FL with male #509 (hereafter known as #9-05) to begin spring migration on March 6 or 7.
+She was the first DAR chick in the Class of 2009 to complete her first journey south—and now became the first '09 chick to begin the journey north in spring.
 Her signal was detected at Necedah NWR on March 22!
-Male 509 was likely with her but they had separated by April 1.
-Female 42-09 continues to hang out with older birds, #216 earlier and #827 by mid April.
+Male #9-05 was likely with her but they had separated by April and she continued to hang out with older birds #16-02 (#216) earlier and then 27-08 (#827) by mid April.

-Spring 2011: Female #42-09 (DAR) and cranes #907, #733 and 905 were reported in LaSalle County, Illinois, on March 24 and resumed migration from this location on March 30.
+Spring 2011: Female #42-09 DAR and mate were reported in LaSalle County, Illinois, on March 24 and resumed migration from this location on March 30.
 They were found at their previous summering territory in Adams County, Wisconsin, on April 4, migration complete!

-Spring 2013: Pair 42-09 (DAR) and mate #924 completed spring migration by March 24.
+Spring 2013: Pair 42-09 DAR and #24-09 completed spring migration by March 24.
 By late April or early May they were reported nesting.
 Like all but one of this season's first nests, this pair's first nest failed.
 They were reported with a second nest and two eggs, but this nest failed shortly after the June 4 survey flight.
 On June 5 Eva reported both cranes were off the nest and both eggs were gone.
+No further nesting took place for this pair this summer.

 Last updated: 6/6/13